-- 17. Substitutions A team event must include at least 25% of the members who were on the winning team at the state/country level.
+20. Substitutions - A team event must include at least 25% of the members who were on the winning team at the state/country level.
 Other "qualified" student members may be substituted or added in the remaining team positions so that the number of team members is consistent with the rules for that event.
 (Qualified is defined as any active HOSA member, and may include members from other chapters.
-Substitutes on a team are not required to have competed in the event at the state/country level.) - 18.
-Minimum Team Members Teams may not compete with less than the minimum number of team members. - 19.
+It is acceptable for the team to be composed of members from different chapters, states and/or associations).
+Substitutes on a team are not required to have competed in the event at the state/country level.)

+- 21. Minimum Team Members Teams may not compete with less than the minimum number of team members. - 22.
 Participation in Both Rounds If a team member misses round one of competition, and the team advances to round two, the missing team member cannot compete in round two.
 Only team members who participated in round one are allowed to participate in round two.